scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** force

 Fire a burst of force at a creature in range you can see.
 Make a spellcasting roll against the creatures Strength save.
-On success they take 1 wound in force damage, adding a wound die on a critical.
+On success they take 1/0 in force damage, adding 0/1 on a critical.

 Add an enhanced die for every level cast above cantrip.